royoluis/comma_adder/README.md

 -1- Add the numbers you wish to "list.txt" file (it's necessary a carriage return after each number).

--2- Save the changes in "list.txt"
+-2- Save the changes in "list.txt".

--3- Run the following command: "php index.php"
+-3- Run the following command: "php index.php".

-You will see the list with commas in your terminal
+You will see the list with commas in your terminal.